FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/controlling_a_servo/Controlling-a-Servo-(Blocks).rst

 |

-   If the "Y" button is pressed on gamepad #1, the op mode will move the servo’s position to the 0-degree position.
+   If the "Y" button is pressed on gamepad #1, the op mode will move the servo's position to the 0-degree position.

 13. Click on the blue and white Settings icon for the "if do" block.
 This will display a pop-up menu that lets you modify the "if do"